6MB11/Spyglass/README.md

 Regions are color-coded and marked in columns A and B based on their value as targets.
 These markers can be used with Excel's built in filter function to quickly identify targets.

-- GREEN — Region is founderless or has a non-executive WA delegate.
+- GREEN — Region is founderless or has a non-executive founder.
 Region is also passwordless
+  - `#` — Region is founderless
+  - `^` — Region has a non-executive founder
 - YELLOW — Region has an executive WA delegate and is passwordless
+  - `~` — Region has an executive WA delegate
 - RED — Region is passworded
-- `~` — Region can be tagged
-- `*` — Region has non-executive WA delegate
+  - `*` — Region is passworded

 Additionally, regions are color-coded in column H based on their endorsement count.